 With WordPress, people can extend the default function using plugins, and they can disable them when they want.
-The number of these plugins is huge than you can imagine.
-It’s not only the free codes that you see in the official directory, but more.
+The number of these plugins is huge then you can imagine.
+It’s not only the free codes that you see in the official directory but more.

 Thousands of sites are offering plugins, and that’s what can risk your website.
-On the other side, the wrong use of the code can affect the website loading time, and even the security.
-That’s why learning how to use the WordPress plugins, and make them secure is not an option in these days.
+On the other side, the wrong use of the code can affect the website loading time and even security.
+That’s why learning how to use the WordPress plugins and make them secure is not an option these days.

 Things to know about WordPress plugins